-For example, rights issue of 1:4 means for every four shares you own, you have the option to purchase 1 share at a discounted price as stated in the rights issue.
+For example, a rights issue of 1:4 means for every four shares you own, you have the option to purchase 1 share at a discounted price as stated in the rights issue.

 REITs often use rights issue to raise capital for potential acquisition that are deems to be yield accretive.
 Unlike raising through debt, rights issue does not increase the financial gearing of the REITs.

 Existing unit holders are given the opportunity to purchase more of their holdings at a lower price than what they get from the stock market.

 As rights issue requires REITs to create more units.
 Investors who do not participate in the offering would find their proportion of unit holdings diluted.